What is proposed?

 - Open communities are the independent advisor who is undertaking the consultation

-- A decision will be made following the consultation by Policy and Finance Committee in September
+- A decision will be made following the consultation by Policy and Finance Committee on 26 September 2019

 - Tenants will be informed of the outcome by letter

 We are undertaking a review and consultation on bringing the management of council housing back into the council’s control.

 Newark and Sherwood Homes (NSH) was set up by the council 15 years ago in order to secure national funding to improve council houses.
 Up and down the country, local authorities have been closing their arms-length housing companies for a number of reasons including to make savings to reinvest in tenants’ services.